CosmeValera/ReactProjects/containers/kubernetes/1-kubernetes-crash-course-1-hour-nana/README.md

   - Each Pod has a unique, stable identity (e.g., pod-0, pod-1).
   - Pods are created, deleted, and scaled in a defined order.
   - Persistent storage is tied to specific Pods.
+- **Volumes** and **StatefulSets** work well together: The persistent storage for each Pod is managed via volumes that are dedicated to specific Pods, ensuring data is consistently stored even if Pods are rescheduled or restarted.
 - Common use cases:
   - **Databases** like MySQL, PostgreSQL, MongoDB.
   - Ensures **read/write consistency** in databases.